-- Volatility of the S&P MidCap 400 Index.
+- Volatility of the DJIASM.
 Volatility is the term used to describe the size and frequency of market fluctuations.
-Volatility of the S&P MidCap 400 Index level may affect the market value of the notes.
-During recent periods, the S&P MidCap 400 Index has been highly volatile.
-The generally unsettled international environment and related uncertainties may result in greater market volatility.
-This volatility may increase the risk that the Average Index Return will not exceed the Total Interest Percentage, which would negatively affect the market value of the notes and your yield. - Interest Rates.
+Volatility of the DJIASM level may affect the market value of the notes.
+The volatility of the DJIASM level during the term of the notes may vary.
+In general, if the volatility of the DJIASM level increases, we expect that the market value of the notes may increase and, conversely, if the volatility of the DJIASM level decreases, we expect that the market value of the notes may decrease. - Economic and Other Conditions Generally.
+The general economic conditions of the capital markets, as well as geopolitical conditions and other financial, political, regulatory, and judicial events that affect the stock markets generally, may affect the levels of the DJIASM and the value of the notes. - Interest Rates.
 We expect that changes in interest rates will affect the trading value of the notes.
 In general, if United States interest rates increase, we expect that the trading value of the notes will decrease and, conversely, if United States interest rates decrease, we expect that the trading value of the notes will increase.
-The level of prevailing interest rates also may affect the United States economy, and, in turn, the value of the S&P MidCap 400 Index. - Dividend Yields.
-In general, if dividend yields on the stocks included in the S&P MidCap 400 Index increase, we expect that the value of the notes will decrease and, conversely, if dividend yields on the stocks included in the S&P MidCap 400 Index decrease, we expect that the value of the notes will increase. - Time to Maturity.
+The level of prevailing interest rates also may affect the United States economy, and, in turn, the value of the DJIASM. - Dividend Yields.
+In general, if dividend yields on the stocks included in the DJIASM increase, we anticipate that the market value of the notes will decrease and, conversely, if dividend yields on the stocks included in the DJIASM decrease, we anticipate that the market value of the notes will increase. - Time to Maturity.
 As the time remaining to maturity of the notes decreases, the "time premium" associated with the notes will decrease.
-We anticipate that before their maturity, the notes may trade at a value above that which would be expected based on the level of interest rates and the S&P MidCap 400 Index.
-This difference will reflect a "time premium" due to expectations concerning the value of the S&P MidCap 400 Index during the period before the maturity date of the notes.
+We anticipate that before their maturity, the notes may have a market value above that which would be expected based on the levels of market interest rates and the DJIASM.
+This difference will reflect a "time premium" due to expectations concerning the value of the DJIASM during the period before the maturity date of the notes.
 However, as the time remaining to the maturity of the notes decreases, we expect that this time premium will decrease, lowering the trading value of the notes.

-In general, assuming all relevant factors are held constant, we expect that the effect on the trading value of the notes of a given change in most of the factors listed above will be less if it occurs later in the term of the notes than if it occurs earlier in the term of the notes.
-However, we expect that the effect on the trading value of the notes of a given change in the level of the S&P MidCap 400 Index will be greater if it occurs later in the term of the notes than if it occurs earlier in the term.
+In general, assuming all relevant factors are held constant, we anticipate that the effect on the market value of the notes based on a given change in most of the factors listed above will be less if it occurs later in the term of the notes than if it occurs earlier in the term of the notes.

 Changes in our credit ratings are expected to affect the value of the notes.
 Our credit ratings are an assessment by ratings agencies of our ability to pay our obligations.
-Consequently, real or anticipated changes in our credit ratings may affect the trading value of the notes.
-However, because your return on the notes depends upon factors in addition to our ability to pay our obligations, such as the percentage increase in the value of the S&P MidCap 400 Index, an improvement in our credit ratings will not reduce the other investment risks related to the notes.
+Consequently, actual or anticipated changes in our credit ratings may affect the trading value of the notes.
+However, because your return on the notes depends upon factors in addition to our ability to pay our obligations, such as the level of the DJIASM on each annual valuation date, an improvement in our credit ratings will not reduce the other investment risks related to the notes.